 The quintessential tropical island paradise, French Polynesia is a collective of 118 islands and atolls with an expanse of over 2000km in the South Pacific Ocean.
 The most well-known of these islands are perhaps Tahiti and Bora Bora but with so many gems to discover across the region, it’s time to put some new French Polynesian places on the map.
 Known for moss green mountains, and jewel-hued lagoons, French Polynesia conjures images of overwater bungalows reserved for honeymooners and holidays of indulgence.
 However the reality is there are countless holiday options to choose from, with each resort offering a wide selection of activities for both those that are looking for a laidback beach holiday or those searching for adventure.

-Famously bought by Marlon Brando after he fell in love with the island when filmin Mutiny on the Bounty in French Polynesia, Tetiaroa is home to The Brando, one of the finest eco resorts in the region and hotel guests can enjoy free reign of the atoll which was once frequented by Tahitian royalty.
-Stretching 2.3 square miles, the atoll is formed by twelve islets with a turquoise lagoon at the centre.
+Famously bought by Marlon Brando after he fell in love with the island when filming Mutiny on the Bounty in French Polynesia, Tetiaroa is home to The Brando, one of the finest eco resorts in the region and hotel guests can enjoy free reign of the atoll which was once frequented by Tahitian royalty.
+Stretching 2.3 square miles, the atoll is formed by twelve islets with a turquoise lagoon at the center.

 With its own air strip, guests are transported on private 20 minute flights from Faa’a International Airport on Tahiti to paradise, where luxuriously decorated villas meet the wonders of the island’s wildlife, flora and fauna.
 Encouraging guests to fully immerse themselves in the nature that surrounds them, the resort is suited to an abundance of activities to explore the landscape and lagoons and there is also fine dining & spa facilities for those much needed rest days in between.